did:me Method Specification (v1)

 10.1 alsoKnownAs (Optional Correlation Identifiers)

 alsoKnownAs is an optional DID Core property that MAY appear in a did:me DID Document.
 It provides human-readable or system-assigned alternate identifiers, such as short profile URLs, usernames, handles, or legacy identifiers.
-These values: • do not participate in update authorization • do not affect core validity • do not alter the canonical core snapshot • MAY be ignored by resolvers or relying parties
+These values:

 "alsoKnownAs": [